joseeden/All-Things-DevOps/pages/030-Security/015-Security-Awareness-Training.md

 - **Education:** Helping users understand social engineering attacks, engaging them in creating and testing defensive strategies.
 - **Training:** Increasing proficiency in recognizing phishing attempts, practicing correct responses, including simulated phishing emails to test identification skills.
 - **Awareness:** Raising overall awareness of phishing threats, alerting users to new tactics and approaches in phishing, vishing, SMS phishing (smishing).

+## Exercises

+### Walk-Through Exercise

+- Reviews each step of an incident to ensure team members know what to do.
+- Confirms clarity on actions and procedures.

+### Tabletop Exercise

+- Involves presenting a scenario, prompting team members to discuss and plan their responses.
+- Focuses on response strategies and relevant tasks.
+- Has the **least impact on system operations** because it does not involve actual disruption or use of resources.

+### Simulation Exercise

+- Recreates an actual incident to thoroughly test response capabilities.
+- Provides a realistic scenario to assess practical incident handling.

+### Checklists in Incident Response

+- Essential tools for guiding and ensuring thorough incident response.
+- Not a specific exercise type but a crucial component in the response process.

+## Security Awareness versus Security Training

+- **Security Awareness** activities aim to capture the attention of individuals in an organization, making them conscious of security issues or concerns.

+- **Security training** is designed to build proficiency in a set of skills or actions in security subjects.
+It helps employees develop the skills and abilities to protect the organization from threats